janimattiellonen/discgolf-diary/2020/Form and technique.md

 # Form and technique

 Things that I believe in.
 Year 2020 update.
+Unless mentioned otherwise, all instructions assume a backhand throw.

 ## Reachback